Weaving Together:

 Digital Youth Divas Network

 This project, funded by Dr. Pinkard's NSF-funded ITEST project focuses on developing girl-affirming STEAM learning ecosystems in Evanston and Chicago.
+Digital Youth Divas is an out-of-school program that engages middle school girls, especially Black and Latina girls, in design-based engineering, computer science, and other STEAM activities.

 This project, funded by Dr. Pinkard's NSF-funded ITEST project focuses on developing girl-affirming STEAM learning ecosystems in Evanston and Chicago.
+Digital Youth Divas is an out-of-school program that engages middle school girls, especially Black and Latina girls, in design-based engineering, computer science, and other STEAM activities.

 Re-Crafting Mathematics